 Swydo

 Swydo helps agencies by creating automated reports you can customize with your own branding, and it’s especially useful for pay-per-click (PPC) data at a low price.
-It remains a solid choice in 2025 for fast reporting.
+It remains a solid choice for fast reporting.
 You can collect data from multiple channels—like Google Ads or Facebook Ads—and set reports to run automatically on a schedule, such as daily or weekly, so you don’t have to stay up late working on them.

 - What Sets It Apart: It offers low-cost automation and centers on PPC reporting.